BlogCategoriesCompareAbout

 • Storage: 20GB+ free space for models and outputs

-ComfyUI's interface consists of a node canvas where you build workflows by connecting rectangular blocks (nodes) with virtual wires, controlled through simple mouse and keyboard shortcuts.
-The main workspace functions like a digital whiteboard where you can zoom, pan, and organize your workflow visually.
+ComfyUI's interface consists of a node canvas where users build workflows by connecting rectangular blocks with virtual wires, controlled through mouse and keyboard shortcuts.
+The main workspace functions like a digital whiteboard with zoom, pan, and organization capabilities.

 Essential Navigation Controls